The Grand Palace in Bangkok

-This includes a map plus entrance into Dusit Park.
-There's an additional 200 baht fee for an audio guide that reguires a credit card to be left as a deposit.
+The ticket price includes a map plus entrance into Dusit Park.
+There's an additional 200 baht fee for an audio guide that requires a credit card to be left as a deposit.

 Do note that there's a 200 baht deposit required if you are deemed to be dressed in appropriately and have to wear a cloak – it's better to come dressed appropriately.

 The entrance fee includes Vimanmek Palace and Abhisek Dusit Throne Hall